$1.7 million awarded to local governments and nonprofits - NewsBreak

 $1.7 million awarded to local governments and nonprofits

-Eleven local units of government and 22 nonprofit agencies will receive the funding.
-The grants will be used to help residents make home repairs, energy efficiency upgrades and neighborhood amenity improvements.
-The grantees had previously demonstrated a level of need in their communities, as well as proposed projects that would make a significant difference in the community.
+11 local units of government and 22 nonprofit agencies will receive the funding.
+The grants will be used to help residents make home repairs, energy efficiency upgrades, and neighborhood amenity improvements.
+The grantees had previously demonstrated a level of need in their communities, as well as propose projects that would make a significant difference in the community.

-The Neighborhood Enhancement Program provides funding for small-scale, single-family home rehabilitation activities including roofs, siding, windows, doors and accessibility improvements.
-Up to 50 percent of the funding can also go to public amenity activities, including park improvements and basketball courts.
+The Neighborhood Enhancement Program provides funding for small-scale single family home rehabilitation activities including roofs, siding, windows, doors, and accessibility improvements.
+Up to 50% of the funding can also go to public amenity activities, including park improvements and basketball courts.

 “This funding is essential for communities across the state to deploy projects that will invoke positive change and improve the lives of residents,” said Tonya Joy, Neighborhood Housing Initiatives Division director.